FrendaWinter/hhack/Certs/eCPPT/2_ClientSidAttack.md

 **Client fingerprinting**: An atice client information gathering technique used to gather infor about target system web brower and underlying OS in order to aid in ther developemtn of tailor made (client specific) payload for initial access

-**Browser Fingerpriting**: Leverages client-side scripting language like JS to extract info about target browser and underlying OS
+**Browser Fingerprinting**: Leverages client-side scripting language like JS to extract info about target browser and underlying OS
 - Set up fake webpage to runs a specific JS script when users visit the webpage
     - Some browers can block JS execution
 - Infor should collect